SuaMusica/stac/packages/stac_framework/README.md

     }
     ```

-3. Now implement the required methods in your custom parser.
+3. Now you can implement the required methods in your custom parser.

     a.
 Let's say we are building a widget parser.